10 Common Yet UNSAFE Things That Parents Should Stop Doing. I Was Guilty Of Some Of These Too 😔

 Instead of locking your child in, this mom suggests this instead:

 “Locks don’t belong on a child’s door.
-They belong on the things children shouldn’t have access too.
+They belong to the things children shouldn’t have access to.
 Medication should always be kept in a locked box and then stored out of reach (like above the refrigerator).
 Lock the outside doors.
 Lock the basement door.
 Lock the bathroom door.
 I once knew a family that had double baby gates (one stacked above the other) on their kitchen entrance … I’d consider a door alarm, but not locking a child in.”

 Of course, you would like to keep your kids warm especially when the weather is cold.
 However, keep in mind that you should not do this next practice.
 Time and again, parents are guilty of this, especially when they are in a hurry getting in and out of their vehicles.

-5. Letting kids wear puffy winter coats in the car.
 When the harness isn’t snug and tight, next to the child, it puts them at risk for being ejected from the car seat during an accident.
 Source: mom.me

 bundled-up-baby-car-seat